Cardiovascular Disease Prevention

 Metrics

-Programme metrics have been developed for CKD, lipids, FH and hypertension.
-Success of the programme, however, will depend both on opportunistic and systematic case finding of eligible patients through innovative and validated CVD search tools such as CDRC, cascade testing, and robust primary and secondary CVD prevention pathway implementation, all seeking to optimise patients’ management of lipids, hypertension and CKD regardless of which setting their care is delivered in.
+We have developed programme metrics for CKD, lipids, FH and hypertension.
+However, the success of the programme will depend on opportunistic and systematic case finding of eligible patients.
+This will involve using innovative and validated CVD search tools such as CDRC, cascade testing, and robust primary and secondary CVD prevention pathways, to optimise the management of lipids, hypertension and CKD for patients, regardless of their care setting.

 NEQOS lead on measurement support for HI NENC Population Health Improvement Programmes.
 This involves presenting data to the HI NENC strategy group.
 The latest presentation can be seen on the link below.